 Start Supplemental Information

-We received a report of a high-speed rejected takeoff involving a Learjet Model 60 airplane that occurred when all four main landing gear (MLG) tires blew out during the takeoff roll.
+The FAA issued a notice of proposed rulemaking (NPRM) to amend 14 CFR part 39 by adding an AD that would apply to certain serial-numbered Learjet Inc. Model 60 airplanes.
+The NPRM published in the Federal Register on May 13, 2019 (84 FR 20823).
+The NPRM was prompted by a report of a high-speed rejected takeoff involving a Learjet Model 60 airplane that occurred when all four main landing gear (MLG) tires blew out during the takeoff roll.
 The tires blew out due to internal heat damage consistent with under-inflation, overloading, or a combination of both.
-Subsequently, damage from tires caused damage to various components, Start Printed Page 20824including the MLG squat switches, brake hydraulic tubes, wheel speed sensor wiring, and anti-skid components.
+Subsequently, damage from tires caused damage to various components, including the MLG squat switches, brake hydraulic tubes, wheel speed sensor wiring, and anti-skid components.
 In the event of squat switch wiring failures, thrust reverser operation can be adversely affected.
 During the subject accident, forward thrust occurred when the thrust reverser doors stowed due to the failure, and at the same time the crew was still commanding reverse thrust.
 Squat switch wiring can also be damaged by other external factors, such as bird strikes or deer strikes.

 Related Service Information Under 1 CFR Part 51

-We reviewed Bombardier Learjet 60 Service Bulletin SB 60-78-9, dated June 25, 2018.
-The service bulletin contains procedures for installing a T/R VCWS to alert the pilot of a T/R malfunction.
+The FAA reviewed Bombardier Learjet 60 Service Bulletin SB 60-78-9, dated June 25, 2018.
+This service information contains procedures for installing a T/R VCWS to alert the pilot of a T/R malfunction.
 This service information is reasonably available because the interested parties have access to it through their normal course of business or by the means identified in the ADDRESSES section.

 Costs of Compliance

-We estimate that this proposed AD affects 289 airplanes of U.S. registry.
+The FAA estimates that this AD affects 289 airplanes of U.S. registry.

 |Action||Labor cost||Parts cost||Cost per product||Cost on U.S. operators|